Boat or bank fishing on a 29-acre loch stocked with brown and rainbow trout (wild brown trout also present).

 Availability in 2018

-From 1 April 2018: Monday and Wednesday boats will be bookable online.
-The fee will increase to £15 for a single angler, and £20 for two anglers, and will be payable online.
-Once booked, call Andy (tel 01259 781631) to let him know if you want to fish day or evening, if you need to change your booking, or to get an alternative date if the weather prevents fishing.
+Having made an online booking, please call Andy (tel 01259 781631) to let him know if you want to fish day or evening, if you need to change your booking, or to get an alternative date if the weather prevents fishing.